Ruins of Gedi: Conservation and administration

 Gedi was made a historic monument in 1927.
 The site was declared a protected monument in 1929, after looters began removing Chinese porcelain inset as architectural decoration.
 In 1939, the Kenya Public Works Department began restoring structures that were at the greatest risk of collapse.
 Further site restoration, primarily clearing vegetation overgrowth, was conducted in 1948–1959 by James Kirkman, who was appointed warden of the site after Gedi and the surrounding forest was declared a national park in 1948.

 In 1969, stewardship of Gedi was turned over to the National Museums of Kenya.
 The site is currently administered by the museum's Department of Coastal Archaeology.
 In 2000, the construction of a museum funded by the European Union concluded, which features a permanent display on Swahili culture.

-On July 29, 2024 the site was inscribed as Kenya’s 8th UNESCO world heritage site.
+On 29 July 2024 the Historic Town and Archaeological Site of Gedi was inscribed on the UNESCO World Heritage List as Kenya's eighth World Heritage property.
+UNESCO and ICOMOS emphasise that the value of the property lies in the combined evidence of cultural exchange, Swahili civilisation, town planning and architecture.
+Continued conservation must therefore address not only individual walls and monuments but also the surrounding forest, archaeological deposits, visitor management and the living cultural associations of neighbouring communities.

 3D Model

 Most of the Gede Ruins were spatially documented in 2010.
 A 3D model can be viewed here.